ethz-asl/tsdf-plusplus/docker/README.md

 ./bin/build-ros-image.sh
 ```

-To run the docker image run:
+To run the docker image use:
 ```bash
 ./bin/run-ros-image.sh
 ```

 # Getting environment up and running

-## Copy workspace from docker machine
+## Set up local development environment

-To the local development environment up and running quickly using docker run:
+To get the a local development environment up and running quickly using docker run:
 ```bash
 ./bin/build-ros-image.sh
 ./bin/set-me-up.sh
 ```

-You can skip running `build-ros-image.sh` if the image is already built.
+You can skip running `./bin/build-ros-image.sh` if the image is already built.

-This `set-me-up.sh` script will do the following:
+The `./bin/set-me-up.sh` script will do the following:
 - Run a docker container
 - Copy the built workspace to the destination folder of choice
 - Stop the container

-Note that if you want to change the remote to SSH or your fork you'll need to edit the `origin` in the cloned repos.
+Note that if you want to change the remote to SSH (or your fork) you'll need to edit the `origin` in the cloned repos.

 For instance, in the `tsdf-plusplus` project use something like:
 ```bash
 git remote set-url origin git@github.com:ethz-asl/tsdf-plusplus.git